Ehsan-O/stock-analysis/README.md

     Next tickerIndex
 ```

-To go through the data just once we removed the first loop and in order to go to the next index in the array we used the counter variable "tickerIndex" and added 1 to it each time it gets to the end of one ticker data.Just remember we could do that because the data was sorted alphabetically just like how we put the data in "tickers" array.this way when in the data sheet we gets to the end of one ticker the next one automatically matches the next element in the array.
+To go through the data just once we removed the first loop and in order to go to the next index in the array we used the counter variable "tickerIndex" and added 1 to it each time it gets to the end of one ticker data.
+Just remember we could do that because the data was sorted alphabetically just like how we put the data in "tickers" array.this way when in the data sheet we gets to the end of one ticker the next one automatically matches the next element in the array.

 Before entering the loop that goes through te data we need to reset the value of the counter variable to zero as its going to be equal to 11 at the end of the loop above. here is the code: